 Five days.
-Five long days was what it took for Church to repair that accursed wall.
-And even after all of those bone-breaking hours of work, it still looked like a drywall patch-up attempt rather than a professional repair.
-Church eyed the wall that had earned his eternal hatred.
+Five long days was what it took for Church to repair that accursed wall he had smashed upon arrival at the I.S.
+Academy.
+And even after all of those weary, tiresome hours of work, it still looked like an amateur's drywall patch-up attempt rather than a professional repair.
+Church eyed the gymnasium wall that had earned his eternal hatred.
 If he had his way, he would never lay eyes on it again.

-I think we have done a fine job, Operator-Church.
+I think we have done a fine job, Operator.

-I think that I don't care whether or not I did a fine job: Chifuyu will like it or I'll blast this place weeks ahead of schedule.
+I think that I don't care whether or not I did a fine job: if anyone has anything to say about it I'll blow this place to smithereens weeks ahead of schedule.
+Besides, what do you mean 'we?'
+I did literally everything.

-As if Church's dour thoughts had been overheard through some sort of telepathy, he was addressed from behind.
+As if Church's dour thoughts had been overheard through some sort of telepathy, he was addressed from behind the moment he finished his thought.
 "Oh, Church-Kun, the wall looks rather nice."

-The comment was met with a short laugh from the woman, despite the fact that he had meant it quite literally.
+The comment was met with a short giggle from the woman, despite the fact that he had meant it quite literally.
 "I see.
-Well, it is Saturday, so if you would like, the students are allowed to participate in mock battles on the field.
+Well, it is Saturday, so if you would like, the students are allowed to participate in mock battles on the field in preparation for tomorrow's weekend tournament.
 It may help you release your pent up frustration."

 Yamada made that trademark apologetic grin of hers, as well as a nervous laugh, and Church got the feeling that he was about to hear something he didn't want to hear.